Ujikintoki/Evaluation-of-LM/README.md

 ## References

-- Honovich, O., Arie, R., Shaham, U., & Levy, O. (2022). *TRUE: Re-evaluating Factual Consistency Evaluation*. arXiv:2204.04991.
+## References

+- [1] Samuel R. Bowman et al. "A large annotated corpus for learning natural language inference".
+In: *Proceedings of the 2015 Conference on Empirical Methods in Natural Language Processing*.
+Lisbon, Portugal: Association for Computational Linguistics, Sept.
+2015, pp. 632–642.
+DOI: 10.18653/v1/D15-1075.
+URL: https://aclanthology.org/D15-1075.
+- [2] Potsawee Manakul, Adian Liusie, and Mark Gales.
+"SelfCheckGPT: Zero-Resource Black-Box Hallucination Detection for Generative Large Language Models".
+In: *Proceedings of the 2023 Conference on Empirical Methods in Natural Language Processing*.
+2023, pp. 9004–9017.
+- [3] Moin Nadeem, Anna Bethke, and Siva Reddy.
+"StereoSet: Measuring stereotypical bias in pre-trained language models".
+In: *Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (Volume 1: Long Papers)*.
+2021, pp. 5356–5371.
-- Nangia, N., Vania, C., Bhalerao, R., & Bowman, S. R. (2020). *CrowS-Pairs: A Challenge Dataset for Measuring Social Biases in Masked Language Models*.
-In *Proceedings of EMNLP 2020*.
+- [4] Nikita Nangia et al. "CrowS-Pairs: A Challenge Dataset for Measuring Social Biases in Masked Language Models".
+In: *Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP)*.
+2020, pp. 1953–1967.
-- Williams, A., Nangia, N., & Bowman, S. R. (2018). *A Broad-Coverage Challenge Corpus for Sentence Understanding through Inference*.
-In *Proceedings of NAACL-HLT 2018*.
+- [5] Adina Williams, Nikita Nangia, and Samuel Bowman.
+"A Broad-Coverage Challenge Corpus for Sentence Understanding through Inference".
+In: *Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long Papers)*.
+New Orleans, Louisiana: Association for Computational Linguistics, 2018, pp. 1112–1122.
+URL: http://aclweb.org/anthology/N18-1101.

 ---